Click here for the Baja Experts!

 The only market in town located on the east side of the street, across from Costa del Sol Hotel.

-The newest and largest market in Bahia de los Angeles.
+The largest market in Bahia de los Angeles.
 A good selection of goods, still don't expect to find everything you need.

 • MINI-MARKET LIZETH